anunayreddy22/JAVA/README.md

         class Lamp {

-          // stores the value for light
-          // true if light is on
-          // false if light is off
+          // stores the value for light, true if light is on or else false if light is off boolean isOn;
-          boolean isOn;

           // method to turn on the light